HL7/davinci-pcde/input/pagecontent/spec.md

 Multiple sections are allowed so that separate narratives can be used to group resources that are related together.
 Narrative-only sections can be used to convey information for which no discrete data exists or is relevant.

 #### Additional Notes
-1. The exchanges covered by this implementation guide are subject to appropriate regulation regarding operations and consent, including HIPAA and 42CFR Part II privacy standards.
+1. The exchanges covered by this implementation guide are subject to appropriate regulation regarding operations and consent, includingstate and federal privacy standards.
 The entities participating in these exchanges should be familiar with and adhere to these and other relevant regulatory requirements.

 2. At the moment, this IG is quite flexible with how information is encoded.
 Future versions of this IG will likely impose additional expectations, at least for certain types of conditions/therapies, as it becomes more obvious where additional interoperability requirements can result in less manual effort/reduced time in processing transitions in coverage.